Bob's Big Boy: Glendale

 3212 La Crescenta Avenue in northern Glendale near the La Crescenta-Montrose community.

 There was also the Glenoaks Big Boy at 1407 Glenoaks that served the Brand Park neighborhood.

-Phoenix
+Other locations

 The first Phoenix, Arizona, Bob's Big Boy, established in 1954, was an exception to the California-based architecture.
 Located at Central Avenue and Thomas Road, the building employed horizontal overhanging roof lines and native stone at the entrance.
 Above was a large mural that resembled a Hopi sand painting of kachinas and a covered area to the east of the building for carhop service.

-Downey

 Bob's Big Boy Broiler in Downey, California, was once known as Johnie's Broiler.
 Also of Googie styling, the demolished structure was rebuilt based on the initial floor plan, and features carhop service, a drive-thru, and an original neon sign.
 It re-opened in 2009 as a Bob's Big Boy.